csci1710/book/book/src/chapters/solvers/resolution.md

 Upon deriving the empty clause, we've found a contradiction. _Some part_ of the assumptions we've made so far (here, only that `2` is `True`) contradicts the input CNF.

-If we wanted to, we could learn a new clause that disjoins (applies `or` to) all the assumptions made to reach this point.
-But there might be many assumptions in general, so it would be good to do some sort of fast analysis: learning a new clause with 5 literals is a lot better than learning a new clause with 20 literals!
+If we wanted to, we could learn a new clause that applies `or` to ("disjoins") all the assumptions made to reach this point.
+But there might be many assumptions in general, so it would be good to do some sort of fast blame analysis: learning a new clause with 5 literals is a lot better than learning a new clause with 20 literals!

-Here's the idea: we're going to use the unit-propagation steps we recorded to derive a resolution proof that the input CNF _plus the assumptions_ lead to the empty clause.
+Here's the idea: we're going to use the unit-propagation steps we recorded to derive a resolution proof that the input CNF _plus any current assumptions_ lead to the empty clause.
 We'll then reduce that proof into a "conflict clause".
-This is one of the key ideas behind how modern solvers---CDCL, or Conflict Driven Clause Learning solvers---improve on DPLL.
+This is one of the key ideas behind a modern improvement to DPLL: CDCL, or Conflict Driven Clause Learning.
 We won't talk about all the tricks that CDCL uses here, nor will you have to implement them.
-If you're curious for more, consider shopping CSCI 2951-O. For now, it suffices to be aware that reasoning about _why_ a conflict has been reached can be useful for performance.
+If you're curious for more, consider shopping CSCI 2951-O. For now, it suffices to be aware that **reasoning about _why_ a conflict has been reached can be useful for performance.**

 In the above case, what did we actually use to derive the empty clause?
 Let's work _backwards_.
 We'll try to produce a linear proof where the leaves are input clauses or assumptions, and the internal nodes are unit-propagation steps (remember that these are just a restricted kind of resolution).
 We ended with: